bluesky/tiled/docs/source/getting-started/what-is-tiled.md

 be a general-purpose store for any raw, processed, or analyzed scientific data.
 It is used in the wild as both.

+## Tiled plays well with your existing tools

 Tiled includes a Python client for reading and writing data, with strong integration with libraries like numpy, pandas, and dask.
 Data can also be accessed through a browser-based web interface or from any HTTP client, including command-line tools like [curl][] and [HTTPie][].
 Users have built custom web and desktop applications on Tiled, as well as integrations with scientific tools like [Igor][].

+## Tiled is secure and easy for institutions to adopt

 Tiled uses web security standards, so it works with existing institutional infrastructure.
 Access can be configured with fine-grained policies tied to an